davidmnoll/flasknn/README.md

 A frontend in React using WebRTC to capture user video posts it to the backend, and receives object labels via websockets.

 To run:

---edit URL's in UI/src/App.js
+edit URL's in UI/src/App.js

 `yarn install `

---in root directory: `docker-compose up`
+in root directory: `docker-compose up`

---in another terminal in UI dir: `yarn start`
+in another terminal in UI dir: `yarn start`

 Big thank you to the walk-throughs below